UvaCsl/HemoCell/doc/user_guide/cases/cellCollision_interior_viscosity.rst

   exterior fluid of every cell is computed *exactly* using ray tracing.

   .. note::
-     Note, this is extermely expensive and short intervals should be avoided.
+     Note, this is extremely expensive and short intervals should be avoided.

 Publication cases
 =================